tokio-rs/website/content/blog/2018-10-doc-blitz.md

 ## tl;dr

 This is your opportunity to help make Tokio easier to learn.
-It won't happen without volunteering for the doc blitz.
+It won't happen without volunteering for the doc push.
 In short:

 1) Join the [Gitter].